 Certainly, every cat is priceless to a pet lover.

-However, in the cat breeders’ world, Russian breeds rank among the world’s most expensive cat breeds.
+However, in the cat breeders’ world, Russian breeds rank among what’s the most expensive cats in the world.

 All the more reason why every pet owner would love to know these kitties.

 Let’s get started with one of my favorite breeds, the Donksoy cat.

 The Donskoy cat is sometimes called Don Hairless or the Russian Hairless.
 That’s because of its typical hairless body.

 According to The International Cat Association, this breed was discovered in the Russian city called Rostov-on-Don in 1987.